 J-Bay features a number of surf breaks that harness the approaching swell as it meets the offshore reef.
 The most famous of these is Supertubes or “Supers” where, on good days, a 4ft to 8ft wave runs from the point along the reef and includes a classic barrelling section, before closing out at a spot called Impossibles.

-These hiking trails offer breathtaking beauty, dramatic coastlines, pounding seas, a few shipwrecks and very few other people.
+These hiking trails offer breathtaking beauty, dramatic coastlines, pounding seas, a few shipwrecks, and very few other people.

 Other activities guests can enjoy around the Wild Coast include horse riding trips on the beach, fishing (fishing permits are required), and canoeing.

-Water activities such as snorkelling and diving can also be enjoyed in the area while bungee jumping (from the world’s highest commercial bridge bungee jump) and skydiving is a popular activity amongst the adrenaline junkies.
+Water activities such as snorkeling and diving can also be enjoyed in the area while bungee jumping (from the world’s highest commercial bridge bungee jump) and skydiving is a popular activity amongst the adrenaline junkies.

 The Eastern Cape, an intoxicating mix of coastal and mountain scenery, is home to many of South Africa’s hidden rural gems.
 It is also home to some fantastic golf courses, with well-designed fairways and steady to strong winds to either cool you down or provide an extra challenge.
-There are more than 15 good golf courses to choose from in the Eastern Cape, including the Wild Coast Sun Country Club, Royal Port Alfred Golf Club, St Francis Links and the Port Elizabeth Golf Club.
+There are more than 15 good golf courses to choose from in the Eastern Cape, including the Wild Coast Sun Country Club, Royal Port Alfred Golf Club, St Francis Links, and the Port Elizabeth Golf Club.

-Wild, beautiful and totally absorbing – a world of wonder awaits the visitor to South Africa’s Eastern Cape.
+Wild, beautiful, and totally absorbing – a world of wonder awaits the visitor to South Africa’s Eastern Cape.